Grid project Airolo – Lavorgo

 Overview

 Swissgrid plans to replace the existing high-voltage line between Airolo and Lavorgo with a new 380 kV overhead line.
 The line currently in use was built in the 1950s and no longer meets current needs.
 The new route is 23 km long and will pass along the more shaded side of the valley, away from built-up areas.
+A 132 kV SBB line will be bundled on the same pylons, which will power the AlpTransit Gotthard railway line as well as the two other existing lines.
 Once the work has been completed, the existing line will be dismantled.
 As a compensatory measure, the AET line to Quinto, Rodi and Faido will be partially cabled.

 A SBB 132 kV line will be bundled on the same pylons, which will power the AlpTransit Gotthard railway line.